mosguinz/MATH325/Homework/hw4.md

 We note that the second term is in a geometric form, something that I definitely remembered from Calculus II without Dr. Lai pointing it out.

-So, let the identity matrix $I$ be the coefficient and the $n\times n$ matrix $A$ be the common factor.
+So, let the identity matrix $I$ be the coefficient and the invertible $n\times n$ matrix $A$ be the common factor.
 As such, we have:

 $$
 \begin{align*}